rybr-dev/radio-paradise-macos/README.md

 ## Support

-Please, support independent radio and the ongoing work of Radio Paradise [https://radioparadise.com/support](https://radioparadise.com/support).
+Please support independent radio and the ongoing work of Radio Paradise at [https://radioparadise.com/support](https://radioparadise.com/support).

 If you encounter any issues or have feature requests with this app, please [open an issue](../../issues) on GitHub.